The Mt. Whitney Permit Process

 If you still don’t find the date you want on May 1st, check back often, especially closer to your ideal date.
 Things happen, people cancel.
 I have gotten a last minute overnight permit from Whitney Portal on a Thursday to hike it on Saturday.

 And finally, if all else fails or you’re just spontaneous, you have the option of a walk up permit!
 You go to the ranger station and pick up permits if they have any left over.
 They always leave a handful to walk-ups and there are always no-shows.
-If you want a permit for the day off, go in the morning.
-If you want one for the following day, go in the afternoon.
+Walk-ups must be requested in person. **2019 edit: Walk up permits will not be issued.
+To secure a last minute permit, check for last minute cancellations through the online portal (step 4).

 What about hiking it from a different location?